 Where to see Otters in Singapore

 Everyone loves the otters in Singapore: their cute aquatic antics have kept passersby amused and kids entertained, David Attenborough has made programs about them, and they even have their own live Facebook fan club group.
-The smooth-coated otter is the largest otter in Southeast Asia and been known to reach 1.2m.
+The smooth-coated otter is the largest otter in Southeast Asia and has been known to reach 1.2m.
 They hunt underwater (for up to 8 minutes at a time) to catch frogs, crabs and turtles.

 Easy-to-Spot Rating: Difficult (until they have settled in a forever home).
 Listen up for their distinctive clicking sounds.